 Another crucial character living in the luxury abode is the housekeeper Moon-Gwang (Lee Jung Eun).
 A long-time resident in the estate as she has been working there since the previous ownership.
 She is an indispensable help to the Parks’ daily living.
 Moon-Gwang gives the impression of a Mrs. Danver type of character as in Hitchcock’s Rebecca.
 With Bong’s script, there’s always something more than the appearance conveys.

-A distinguished feature of the film is the original soundtrack by Korean composer Jaeil Jung.
+A distinguished feature of the film is the original score by Korean composer Jaeil Jung.
 Classical styling from full orchestral to piano, harpsichord, strings, and percussions, the music in Parasite is a major force augmenting the suspense and the overall storytelling, as well as enhancing the production with a touch of elegance.
 Just listening to the soundtrack is an enjoyment in itself.

 Parasite is slick and smooth-pacing, towards the end, it turns into a Bong-style action thriller, bloody and graphic.
 Snowpiercer comes to mind.
 Can the rich and the poor live peacefully together?
 No answer is offered here, for nothing is as simple as it appears.
 What Bong presents with Parasite is a scenario provoking the imaginary.
 The bottom line could well be just the wild wide of pure entertainment.